 CVMA Newsletter 4 contains a ‘fourth bibliography’ of abstracts, numbered 71–127, on the conservation of stained glass.
 The first had been compiled for the Cathedral Architects’ Conference (13–15 April 1972, abstracts nos.
 1–26) by R. Newton, who subsequently drew up two supplements (dated 22 May 1972 (nos.
 27–49) and 21 August 1972 (nos.
 50-70)).
 All three bibliographies were issued together as a hand-out at the VIII Colloquium of the CVMA, held in York, Cambridge and Canterbury, 25 September – 1 October 1972.
 Supplements to these four bibliographies were published in nearly every issue of the Newsletter up to and including 35/36.

 The forthcoming publication by the British Academy of the abstracts contained in the first four bibliographies was announced in CVMA Newsletter nos.
 4 and 8.
 The British Academy publication was R. G. Newton, The Deterioration and Conservation of Painted Glass: A Critical Bibliography and Three Research Papers, CVMA (GB), Occasional Paper I, London, 1974.
-The first four bibliographies in fact contain 128 cells (127 numbers, plus 92a) and the Occasional Paper 132 cells (129 numbers, plus 14a, 29a, 62a).
+The first four bibliographies in fact contain 128 items (127 numbers, plus 92a) and the Occasional Paper 132 items (129 numbers, plus 14a, 29a, 62a).
 The abstracts as presented in the British Academy publication are not always identical in form to those found in the Newsletters and are ordered by author, unlike the Newsletter.
-There are also a few discrepancies between the selection of abstracts contained in the first four bibliographies and Occasional Paper I, as the latter omits a few abstracts found in the former, but includes some cells that would appear in the fifth bibliography, and one cell not found as an abstract in any of the bibliographies.
+There are also a few discrepancies between the selection of abstracts contained in the first four bibliographies and Occasional Paper I, as the latter omits a few abstracts found in the former, but includes some items that would appear in the fifth bibliography, and one item not found as an abstract in any of the bibliographies.
 It was reported in CVMA Newsletter no. 8 that translations into French and German of the introduction to the Occasional Paper were available from Roy Newton, but copies of these have not been traced to date.

-Most of the abstracts in Occasional Paper I appeared in revised form with new numbers in a subsequent British Academy publication, together with many abstracts from later Newsletter bibliographies, abstracts of in the Newsletter itself, and abstracts of further cells: R. G. Newton, The Deterioration and Conservation of Painted Glass: A Critical Bibliography, CVMA (GB), Occasional Paper II, London, 1982.
+Most of the abstracts in Occasional Paper I appeared in revised form with new numbers in a subsequent British Academy publication, together with many abstracts from later Newsletter bibliographies, abstracts of items in the Newsletter itself, and abstracts of further items: R. G. Newton, The Deterioration and Conservation of Painted Glass: A Critical Bibliography, CVMA (GB), Occasional Paper II, London, 1982.
 Those abstracts that only occur in Occasional Paper II and nowhere else have here been assigned numbers continuing from the end of the existing sequence.

 The abstracts are mainly of articles in journals, but also cover patents, unpublished papers, work in progress, private communications, etc. All the abstracts in Newsletters 5–25 were translated into German for the German version of the Newsletter, and some later abstracts are in French or German.
-A small number of cells have no abstract at all but are simply assigned an abstract number.
+A small number of items have no abstract at all but are simply assigned an abstract number.
 The index presented here only indexes abstracts 1–439, that is, all those that appeared in Newton’s original hand-outs and the Newsletter, but not those that only appeared in Occasional Paper II.

 Three articles in German in Newsletter 31/32 were given unnumbered abstracts in English; these are made available here.